Investing in Delaware Statutory Trusts (DSTs) - Things to Consider

 Delaware statutory trusts are normally set up as pass-through entities, as regards tax treatment, this indicates that the return on investments are taxed in the hands of the investors.
 For federal tax purposes, the classification of a DST as a business or a trust is dependent on the power awarded to trustees to carry out activities such as acquiring and disposing of property, making structural modifications to the property, renegotiating leases or debt, investing cash for profit or collecting and distributing income.

-The notable tax regulation governing investments in DSTs is that which makes this investment platform eligible for 1031 exchanges.
+The notable tax regulation governing investments in DSTs makes this investment platform eligible for 1031 exchanges.
 This compelling feature enables accredited investors to defer taxes on capital gains from real estate property sales.
 The 1031 exchange through DSTs provides an avenue for investors to reinvest their capital gains from sale of existing property into like kind properties that qualify for tax deferral.
 Real estate investors are able to purchase ownership interests in institutional quality properties for a fraction of the cost as investors funds are pooled in the DST.

 In terms of legal structure, DSTs operate as limited liability structures offering protection to associated beneficial owners, trustees, managers.
 The liability protections for beneficial owners are similar to stockholders of a private corporation, investors or trustees cannot be held liable to third parties for operations of the DST.
 As such, creditors are not able to seek remedies on investments in DST properties.